ANikfarjam/X-ray-_mage_classification_CNNRNN/readme.md

 ```

-This analysis showed us that we do not have enough data to split into train, test and validation data.
-Comparing them to existing individual data sets we have, we decided to combine this data set with each individual datasets.
-We then added those contents into other folders and reorganized them into an even distribution of 60%, 20%, 20% respectively for Train, Test, Val datasets.
-In those files, we also have readme docs that showcase how many files there are, how it's organized and where it's derived from.
+After these analyses, and combining them, data was evenly distributed in 60%, 20%, 20% respectively for Train, Test, Val datasets.
 ### Ambiguous Datasets

-A big challenge we face was ambiguous datasets.
-Sometimes, wrist x-ray resemble a hand x-ray.
-We thought there is a possibility that wrist pictures gets mistakenly identified as hand.
-To double check, we have a data set for classifying whether the picture is a hand x-ray or not.
-We are going to create a base model to check that.
-If all the pictures gets classified as hand we might just combine them with hand and represent them as one class.

-Just as hand and wrist dataset is ambiguous, we also noticed that legs and feet are ambiguous as well.
-Some pictures might be identified as feet and vice versa.
-Therefore, we must have a dataset for classifying whether the picture is a leg x-ray or not.
-We are going to use a second base model to check it.
-If all pictures are classified as legs, then we can just combine them into one class.

-The worst case scenario for two ambiguous datasets, is to simply combine the two.

-### Wrist Data Set and how we need the hand base model.

-The wrist data set was an example of an ambiguous dataset.
-Often, the images contained either hand, forearm or both.
-This made it harder for us to distinguish which one is which, and whether or not we should treat it as a seperate bone.
-Therefore, we decided to run the hand base model against it.
+he x-ray pictures of some body parts were resembling other body parts.
+The main concern was parts such as hand, wrist and forearm getting classified mistakenly into the same category.
+Similar to legs and feet.
+To prevent this a base model was created to label hand x-rays and another one for legs.
+The goal behind this was, if they all get classified as hand similarly classified as leg, they could get combined.

 ### Image Truncation

-We were running into a lot of truncated image errors during labeling some of our data using the base model we made for this task.
-We created a script that could verify truncation and repair truncated images by repairing the truncated part to black.
-After redownloading the data we ran the script and this is the result.
-Apparently truncation happened due to errors in compressing and transferring data.
+Another challenging part of data preprocessing was dealing with truncated images.
+It was concluded that data extracted from Robofile was augmented to generate a data set.
+This augmentation truncated some of our data.
+A python script was created to verify truncation and repair truncated images by setting the values of the truncated part to zero.

 ```
 eTrkImg.py